bilardi/see-git-steps/see-git-steps.1.md

     $ see-git-steps -t

-  display OK if you have installed on your device git program display KO if you don't have installed on your device git program
+  display OK if you have installed on your device git program, display KO if you don't have installed on your device git program

     $ see-git-steps -c 9680dc4